gampa-anupama/TinyThinker/README.md

 # TinyThinker – AI-Powered PDF Q&A Chatbot

-**TinyThinker** is an AI-powered chatbot that enables users to upload PDF files and ask questions related to the document content.
-It uses a modern React frontend, a Node.js backend to handle user requests and interface with the LLM, and a Flask-based microservice to extract text from PDFs.
+**TinyThinker** is an AI-powered chatbot that allows users to upload PDF documents and ask questions based on their content.
+It integrates:
+- A modern **React** frontend for the user interface
+- A **Node.js** backend for request handling and LLM communication
+- A lightweight **Flask** microservice to parse PDF files and extract text

 ---

-## 📁 Project Structure
+##  Project Structure

 TinyThinker/
 ├── frontend/ # React app for the user interface
+│ ├── public/
+│ └── src/
+│ ├── components/ # Reusable UI components
+│ └── App.js # Main application file
+│
+├── server/ # Node.js server for handling API requests
+│ └── index.js # Entry point for server logic
+│
-├── server/ # Node.js server to handle API requests and communicate with LLM ├── pdf-parser/ # Flask app to extract text from uploaded PDFs │ └── temp/ # Temporary folder to store uploaded PDF files
+├── pdf-parser/ # Flask service to extract text from PDFs │ ├── app.py # Main Flask application
+│ └── temp/ # Temporary storage for uploaded PDFs
+│
+└── README.md # Project overview and setup instructions

 yaml
 Copy